 In order to test empirically whether the new specification of the model allows achieving a social improvement, we ran two computerized treatments at the laboratory of ESSE at the University of Bari.
-The control treatment was set in accordance with the original model (T1, henceforth), whereas in the second treatment we test the new specification, with the first k = 4 subjects forced to play basing their decision exclusively on their private information3 (T2, henceforth).
+The control treatment (T1) was set in accordance with the original model, whereas in the second treatment (T2) we test the new specification, with the first k = 4 subjects forced to play basing their decision exclusively on their private information4.

-The experiment was programmed using the Z-tree software (Fischbacher, 1999).
+The experiment was programmed using the Z-tree software (Fischbacher, 2007).
 Each treatment lasting for about an hour was made up of 22 periods, of which 2 were trial ones.
-The trial periods were necessary for subjects to become familiar with the experiment, providing them also the opportunity to ask questions about the instructions (available on request).
+The trial periods were necessary for subjects to become familiar with the experiment, providing them also the opportunity to ask questions about the instructions (Appendix B).
 The final payment was made only for the 20 real periods and paid at the end of each treatment.